open-edge-insights/eii-core/README.md

 $ docker-compose build --no-cache <service name>
 ```

-Please note that the first time build of EIS containers may take ~70 minutes depending on the n/w speed.
+Please note that the first time build of EII containers may take ~70 minutes depending on the n/w speed.

 A successful run will open Visualizer UI with results of video analytics for all video usecases.

 # Custom Udfs

-The following are the two Custom Udfs workflow which EIS supports:
+The following are the two Custom Udfs workflow which EII supports:

 1. Build / Run custom udfs as standalone applications